 Why You Will Love This Recipe

-Delicious and Creamy: Made with four packages of cream cheese, this recipe produces a rich and creamy cheesecake that is slightly tangy and perfectly sweet.
+Delicious and Creamy: This recipe uses four packages of cream cheese to produce a rich and creamy cheesecake that is slightly tangy and perfectly sweet.
 It is a classic cheesecake made with simple ingredients and doesn't have sour cream, heavy cream, or other mix-ins.

-Perfect for special occasions: Cheesecake is a delicious dessert that is often reserved for special occasions like birthdays, anniversaries, and holidays.
-This recipe is perfect for those occasions when you want to impress your guests with a decadent dessert.
+Perfect for special occasions: Cheesecake is a delicious dessert often reserved for special occasions like birthdays, anniversaries, and holidays.
+This recipe is ideal for impressing your guests with a decadent dessert.

 - Graham Cracker Crumbs: I like to save time and purchase graham cracker crumbs, but you can make your own by crushing full sheets of graham crackers using a rolling pin or food processor.
-If you don't have graham crackers on hand, substitute digestive biscuits, shortbread biscuits, or vanilla wafer cookies.
+If you don't have graham crackers, substitute shortbread or digestive biscuits, or make a vanilla wafer cookie crust.

 - Philadelphia Cream Cheese: Gives the cheesecake its rich, creamy texture and tangy flavor.
-Leave the cream cheese out on the counter for 30-60 minutes before making the filling.
+For best results, use full-fat brick-style cream cheese.
+Leave the cream cheese on the counter for about an hour to come to room temp.

 - Granulated Sugar: Sweetens the filling.
 Caster sugar is an equal substitution.